-only sometimes.16 Moreover, during the Persian Gulf War, forty-three percent said that press opposition to the U.S. position and support for a foreign government position should never be protected.17 Yet, virtually all the respondents who did not think the First Amendment sheltered these critical views on central public policy issues-which the courts consistently have held to be at the core of First Amendment protected speech-also described themselves as believing in free speech!
-Thus, when people say they believe in free speech, they are not referring to the concept of free speech that is enshrined in the First Amendment and that has been consistently enforced by Supreme Court Justices with widely varying constitutional philosophies.
+For example, when asked if the press should be free to criticize political leaders, 22% said such criticism should never be protected and 41% said it should be only protected sometimes.
+As another example, during the Persian Gulf War, 43% said that press opposition to the U.S. position and support for a foreign government's position should never be protected.
+Yet virtually all the respondents who did not think the First Amendment sheltered these critical views on central public policy issues - which the courts consistently have held to be at the core of First Amendment-protected speech - also described themselves as believing in free speech!
+Thus, when people say they believe in free speech. they are not referring to the concept of free speech enshrined in the First Amendment and consistently enforced by Supreme Court Justices with widely varying constitutional philosophies.

-Even putting aside the fundamental problem that too many Americans are literally unfamiliar with the Bill of Rights' terms and meaning, there is a second important aspect of the misunderstanding surrounding this document.
-Many people believe that the Bill of Rights should protect them-and people like them-but not others.
+Even putting aside the fundamental problem that too many Americans are literally unfamiliar with the terms and meanings of the Bill of Rights, there is a second important aspect of the misunderstanding surrounding this document.
+Many people believe that the Bill of Rights should protect them - and people like them - but not others.
 This type of misunderstanding is often leveled at the ACLU's efforts to enforce the Bill of Rights.
 No one ever asks why we defend free speech in general.
 However, we frequently are asked why we defend free speech for a particular person or group.
 Why, people inquire, does the ACLU advocate the right to make particular nasty, offensive, wrongheaded, and repugnant statements?
-The answer is simple: only those statements are the targets of censorship.
-Nice, correct, uncontroversial statements are almost never subiect to censorship, and hence rarely require express invocations of the First Amendment.
-As we often explain, in an important sense, our real client is not the particular speaker who utters the offensive words that prompt government attempts to stifle them.
-Rather, in essential respects, our actual client is the Bill of Rights itself, as well as all Americans since they all benefit from a climate of freedom.
+The answer is simple: because only those statements are the targets of censorship.
+Nice, correct, uncontroversial statements are almost never subject to censorship, and hence rarely require express invocations of the First Amendment.
+As we often explain, in an important sense our real client is not the particular speaker who utters the offensive words that prompt government attempts to stifle them.
+Rather, in essential respects, our actual client is the Bill of Rights itself, as well as all Americans, since they all benefit from a climate of freedom.